nooraldeen97/Taskmaster/README.md

 Settings Page<br>
 In addition to a username, allow the user to choose their team on the Settings page.
 Use that Team to display <br>only that team’s tasks on the homepage.<br>

+# Lab: 42 - Location

+Location
+When the user adds a task, their location should be retrieved and included as part of the saved Task.

+Displaying Location
+On the Task Detail activity, the location of a Task should be displayed if it exists.